MinghuiChen43/awesome-deep-phenomena/README.md

 ### Empirical Study: 2022

+- ModelDiff: A Framework for Comparing Learning Algorithms. [[paper]](https://arxiv.org/abs/2211.12491) [[code]](https://github.com/MadryLab/modeldiff)
+  - Harshay Shah, Sung Min Park, Andrew Ilyas, Aleksander Madry.
+  - Key Word: Representation-based Comparison; Example-level Comparisons; Comparing Feature Attributions.
+  - <details><summary>Digest</summary> We study the problem of (learning) algorithm comparison, where the goal is to find differences between models trained with two different learning algorithms.
+We begin by formalizing this goal as one of finding distinguishing feature transformations, i.e., input transformations that change the predictions of models trained with one learning algorithm but not the other.
+We then present ModelDiff, a method that leverages the datamodels framework (Ilyas et al., 2022) to compare learning algorithms based on how they use their training data.

 - Overfreezing Meets Overparameterization: A Double Descent Perspective on Transfer Learning of Deep Neural Networks. [[paper]](https://arxiv.org/abs/2211.11074)
   - Yehuda Dar, Lorenzo Luzi, Richard G. Baraniuk.
   - Key Word: Transfer Learning; Deep Double Descent; Overfreezing.